Gibberlings3/Skills-and-Abilities/README.md

 **RESIST MAGIC (Next Release):** This ability allows the warrior to temporarily tap a great inner strength and fight off the effects of malevolent magic.
 A warrior can use the Resist Magic ability to gain 40% Magic Resistance.
 The ability lasts for 1 round for every 2 levels of the warrior.

+**WAR CRY (Next Release):** With a War Cry, the warrior emits a powerful yell and becomes immune to charm, confusion, fear, feeblemind, hold, imprisonment, level drain, maze, stun, and sleep.
+The effects from the yell last for 1 turn.

 (more in progress)

 ## Proficiencies